Skip to main content

 By combining multiple theoretical approaches and scientific information about exercise and sports with practical experiences encompassing all aspects of coaching, the program produces graduates who are ideally suited to work as head coaches of women’s intercollegiate teams.
 For the most part, candidates who have been willing to relocate, without restriction to a particular geographical area, have been successful in finding head coaching positions.
 Already more than 90 percent of graduates are now serving, or have served, as head coaches at numerous institutions across the country, from Division I to Division III.
 Follow-up evaluations with alumni and their athletic directors affirm the relevance of the theoretical and practical preparation gained through the program.

+Located on the fourth floor of the Scott Building, the Human Performance Lab (HPL) is a space for teaching and research.
 The teaching lab houses many resources to give students hands-on experiences in exercise science, including metabolic testing, functional performance and health monitoring.
-The equipment includes a VacuMed metabolic cart, treadmill, Monark cycle ergometers, body composition assessment tools, blood pressure and heartrate monitoring tools, a Polar Team2 system, iWorx Data Acquisition and Analysis systems, anatomical models and an exam bed.
+The equipment includes Cosmed mobile and fixed metabolic measurement systems, treadmills, Monark cycle ergometers, blood pressure and heart rate monitoring tools, iWorx Data Acquisition and Analysis systems, and physical and virtual anatomical models.

 Is the stipend payment for being an assistant coach?